Why many in India don’t celebrate Holi, the festival of colors | DW | 10.03.2020

 Holi, a spring festival that marks the end of winter is celebrated with bright colors and water.
 But for many women, the day has a darker side.

-When Arusha was 13 years old, she celebrated her first Holi in Delhi — it turned out to be a turning point.
+When Arushi was 13 years old, she celebrated her first Holi in Delhi — it turned out to be a turning point.

 She recalls running down the stairs from her house in a middle-class neighborhood in India's capital, rushing to mingle with children from neighboring houses on the streets, splashing bright colored powder and water at each other aswell as the adults, amid giggles and laughter.

-It was then, 13 years ago, that Aruhi decided to stop participating in the festivities.
+It was then, 13 years ago, that Arushi decided to stop participating in the festivities.
 She claims to be allergic to the colors and stays indoors, away from large crowds of mostly men.

 Read more: Is India the worst place in the world to be a woman?